Privacy taboo: Man's disturbing nude changing-room video call - NZ Herald

-An Auckland media identity has revealed being caught up in an alarming pool changing-room incident when a fellow swimmer took a video call in a room full of naked men.
+An Auckland media personality has revealed being caught up in an alarming swimming pool changing-room incident when a fellow swimmer took a video call in a room full of naked men.

 Television documentary maker and podcaster David Farrier tweeted he was in the changing room after going for a swim when he walked past a man on a video meeting in the men's lockers.